uptonking/note4yaoo/lang-js-proposal.md

   - Public instance fields are added with `Object.defineProperty()` either at construction time in the base class (before the constructor body runs), or just after `super()` returns in a subclass.
   - Fields without initializers are initialized to `undefined`
   - Like properties, field names may be computed.
-  - When initializing fields, `this` refers to the class instance under construction.
+  - When initializing fields `this` refers to the class instance under construction.
     - Just as in public instance methods, if you're in a subclass you can access the superclass prototype using `super` .

 - Public instance methods are methods available on class instances.
   - Public instance methods are added to the class prototype at the time of class evaluation using `Object.defineProperty()` .
   - They are writable, non-enumerable, and configurable.
-  - Inside instance methods, `this` refers to the instance itself.
+  - Inside instance methods `this` refers to the instance itself.
     - In subclasses, `super` lets you access the superclass prototype, allowing you to call methods from the superclass.
   - Use the `get` and `set` syntax to declare a public instance getter or setter.